40 Participants Needed

 The trial information does not specify whether participants need to stop taking their current medications.

-Is measurement-based care safe for treating opioid use disorder?
+What evidence suggests that measurement-based care is effective for opioid use disorder?

 This trial is for leaders and providers in opioid treatment programs.
 It's designed to see if a specific approach called measurement-based care, which uses patient feedback to guide treatment, can improve attendance and opioid abstinence when implemented with proper training and consultation.